spyrntou/beautifulsoup-example/README.md

 # master

-this is a project about web crawler
+this is a web crawl project

   Open folder Crawler, main script: crawler list of jobs.py